Last updated on June 18th, 2021 at 05:44 pmJump to Recipe

 - Filling, sweet and delicious.

 - Can be enjoyed for breakfast or dessert.

 - It would be awesome for baby showers.

-- Obviously you need purple yams, they are harder to come around and most grocery stores don’t carry them.
+- You need purple yams.
+They are harder to come around and most grocery stores don’t carry them.
 I usually get mine from Whole Foods, Asian markets also carry them.

 - Don’t be fooled by the cute purple potatoes at your local grocery store, that’s not what you are looking for.
 Purple yams are basically cousins with sweet potatoes, but are purple!